Apodini/Apodini/.github/pull_request_template.md

 ## :recycle: Current situation & Problem
-*Describe the current situation (if possible with and exemplary (or real) code snippet and/or where this is used)*
+*Describe the current situation (if possible with and exemplary (or real) code snippet and/or where this is used)* *Please link any open issue that is addressed with this PR*

 ## :bulb: Proposed solution
 *Describe the solution and how this affects the project and internal structure*